wazuh/wazuh-packages/macos/readme.md

 **important detail:** the building of certain branches fails due to incorrect values on the `VERSION` file on the source which generate missing specs.
 To make a correct building it is recommended to use exacts tags instead of branches.
 For example, to build a package for Wazuh 3.7 you should use ``` -v v3.7.2 ```

-3. When the execution finish, you can find your `.pkg` packages in specified folder (with parameter -s), by default in the script path.
+3. When the execution finishes, you can find your `.pkg` packages in specified folder (with parameter -s), by default in the script path.